Former Team Leader, PNPM Peduli

-Expertise: Indonesia, civil society strengthening, political economy analysis, local governance, child protection, health.
+Expertise: Indonesia, civil society strengthening, social inclusion, political economy analysis, local governance

-Education: Masters in Public Policy from the John F. Kennedy School of Government at Harvard University, and a BA in Anthropology and Women's Studies at University of Illinois Urbana-Champaign.
+Education: Master's degree in Public Policy from the John F. Kennedy School of Government at Harvard University, and a bachelor's degree in Anthropology and Women's Studies at University of Illinois Urbana-Champaign.